reshmabidikar/slate/source/includes/_payment.md

 **Returns**

 If successful, returns a status code of 204 and an empty body.
+A Payment Transaction is created with type CHARGEBACK.

 ### Record a chargeback [using external key]

-Creates a chargeback transaction for a specified payment
+Creates a CHARGEBACK transaction for a specified payment.
+The payment is identified by a `paymentExternalKey` given in the request body.
+The captured amount is reduced by the chargeback amount.

 **HTTP Request**